Sunrise at Angkor Wat

-Like many of its Southeast Asian counterparts, Hanoi’s history is deep and rich – capital of Imperial Vietnam, conquered by the French during the 19th century and a focal point of the Vietnam War towards the tail end of the 20th century.
-Ancient architectural marvels and visible battle scars can be seen across the capital, alongside modern developments that represent the fast pace at which Vietnam is developing as a country.
-Some neighbourhoods carry strong inferences to Vietnam’s ancient dynasties, others are saturated with imposing architecture of its communist era and some are so modern and homogenized that they could almost be European.
-Whether you wish to dive headfirst into a swarm of activity in the Old Quarter or stroll along one of the capital’s ethereal lakesides, Hanoi can suit the needs of anyone that ventures into its manic and mystical streets.
+Like many of its Southeast Asian counterparts, Hanoi’s history is deep and rich – the capital of Imperial Vietnam, conquered by the French during the 19th century and a focal point of the Vietnam War towards the end of the 20th century.
+Ancient architectural marvels and battle scars can be seen across the capital, alongside modern developments that represent the fast pace at which Vietnam is developing.
+Some neighbourhoods carry strong inferences to Vietnam’s ancient dynasties, others are saturated with imposing architecture of its communist era, and some are modern and homogenised.
+Whether you wish to dive headfirst into a swarm of activity in the Old Quarter or stroll along one of the capital’s ethereal lakesides, Hanoi can suit the needs of anyone who ventures into its exhilarating and mystical streets.

-Undoubtedly Hanoi’s most popular spot, in terms of both attractions and accommodation.
-The Old Quarter perfectly embodies the merge of history and modernity that is so prevalent in modern day Vietnam.
-There is always something to be seen on the streets of this city, thanks to the narrow streets brimming with overlapping garish signs all vying for the most obvious spot and the free flowing fleets of bicycles that move as naturally as running water, circumventing obstacles – including pedestrians – as though they aren’t even there.
-All of this occurs in the setting of an ancient city that is home to both Vietnamese and French architecture and some of the more eclectic stores you are ever likely to come across, from shops dedicated to selling bamboo ladders to pirate copy DVDs to assorted bicycle parts.
+It is Hanoi’s most popular spot in terms of attractions and accommodation.
+The Old Quarter perfectly embodies the merge of history and modernity prevalent in modern-day Vietnam.
+There is always something to be seen on the streets of this city, thanks to the narrow streets, from overlapping garish signs all vying for the most prominent spot to the free-flowing fleets of bicycles that move as naturally as running water.
+Watching riders circumvent obstacles – including pedestrians – as though they aren’t even there is mesmerising.
+All of this occurs in the setting of an ancient city home to both Vietnamese and French architecture and some of the more eclectic stores you are ever likely to come across.
+You can find shops dedicated to selling bamboo ladders to pirate copy DVDs to assorted bicycle parts.

-One of the biggest tourist draws of this area is the utterly peaceful Temple of Literature, a charming temple complex whose immaculately designed gardens and quintessentially oriental structures are amongst the most picturesque in Vietnam.
-The imposing ochre structures of the Imperial Citadel of Thang Long and the Presidential Palace are a symbol of Ba Dinh’s political significance, whilst a number of local eateries and bars make sure that it also retains the humble attitude that resonates through Vietnam.
+The utterly peaceful Temple of Literature is one of this area’s most prominent tourist draws.
+This charming temple complex houses Vietnam’s most picturesque and immaculately designed gardens.
+The imposing ochre structures of the Imperial Citadel of Thang Long and the Presidential Palace symbolise Ba Dinh’s political significance.
+At the same time, several local eateries and bars ensure that the area retains the humble attitude that resonates throughout Vietnam.

-When visiting the surreal Ho Chi Minh Mausoleum, make sure that you are respectfully dressed – with shoulders and knees covered – as security at the mausoleum is strict and it only takes a minor excuse for the guards to deny you entry.
-Access to “Uncle Ho’s” embalmed body is closed on Mondays and Fridays.
+Visitors to the Ho Chi Minh Mausoleum should dress respectfully, covering their shoulders and knees.
+Security at the mausoleum is strict, and it only takes a minor excuse for the guards to deny you entry.

-The vast Lake Ho Tay, or West Lake, after which the district was named, is one of its primary attractions.
-Wandering along the lake’s extensive shoreline will lead you past peaceful pockets of greenery, waterfront restaurants, colonial French style architecture and serene temples, including the idyllic Tran Quoc Pagoda whose 1,400 year old tiered roofs take on a mystic aura when lit up at night.
-It is an excellent section of the city to explore if you want to take the day at a much slower pace.
+One of the district’s primary attractions is the vast Lake Ho Tay, or West Lake, after which it was named.
+The lake’s extensive shoreline hosts pockets of greenery, waterfront restaurants, colonial French-style architecture, and serene temples.
+One such being the idyllic Tran Quoc Pagoda, whose 1,400-year-old tiered roofs take on a mystic aura when lit up at night.
+This is an excellent section of the city to explore if you want to take the day at a much slower pace.

-To see the district from a different perspective rent a boat or pedalo and voyage out onto Lake Ho Tay’s vast expanse of water.
-Those with a keen interest in the Vietnam War may also wish to visit Truc Bach Lake directly to the east – famous as the site where notable US politician and military officer John McCain’s plane was shot down.
-A monument has been erected next to the lake to commemorate this.
+To see the district from a different perspective, visit Lake Ho Tay’s vast expanse of water.
+Boats and pedalos are available for rent.
+Those interested in the Vietnam War may also wish to visit Truc Bach Lake directly to the east.
+US politician John McCain’s plane was shot down at this site, and a monument has been erected next to the lake to commemorate this.

 A surreal slice of France in the heart of Vietnam’s capital.
-At times travellers may feel as though they are wandering through the streets of Paris rather than Hanoi.
-Fragments of the French rule that ceased in the 1950s remain in the form of its grandiose architecture, most notably the Hanoi Opera House, which was based on the colossal columns and intricate domes of its Parisian counterpart and considered one the city’s most beautiful buildings.
+At times, travellers may feel like they are wandering through the streets of Paris rather than Hanoi.
+Fragments of the French rule that ceased in the 1950s remain.
+This can be seen in its grandiose architecture, most notably the Hanoi Opera House.
+Based on its Parisian counterpart’s colossal columns and intricate domes, it is considered one of the city’s most beautiful buildings.

-Other places of note include the breathtaking gothic behemoth of St Joseph’s Cathedral, a surreal sight rising from the ramshackle of typical Southeast Asian streets that surround its giant visage.
-Hoa Lo Prison is also a popular stop off.
-Built by the French to detain Vietnamese revolutionaries, it was later used as a place to keep American prisoners of war during the Vietnam War.
-Those that wish to experience a more thorough inspection of the country’s past should visit the National Museum of Vietnamese History, an impressive building that houses a number of national artefacts dating back to the Bronze Age.
+Other places of note include the breathtaking gothic behemoth of St Joseph’s Cathedral.
+It can be a surreal sight rising from the ramshackle typical Southeast Asian streets surrounding its giant visage.
+Hoa Lo Prison is also a popular stop-off.
+Built by the French to detain revolutionaries, it was later used to house prisoners of war during the Vietnam War.
+Those who wish a more thorough inspection of the country’s past should visit the National Museum of Vietnamese History.
+This impressive building houses several national artefacts dating back to the Bronze Age.

-It is almost impossible to know where to begin in what is unequivocally a contender for the greatest street food city in Asia.
-Every street is home to some form of eatery serving up steaming bowls of deliciously spiced goodness that can draw in hungry travellers from streets away through their alluring scent alone.
-A simple walk from A to B will inevitably lead you past an array of dishes being cooked streetside that, even if they can’t be identified, are sure to grab your gaze and entice your tastebuds.
-Each and every dish has a distinguishable burst of succulent flavour that is guaranteed to have you heading back for seconds and thirds.
+Where to begin?
+Hanoi is unequivocally a contender for Asia’s most incredible street food city.
+Every street is home to some form of eatery.
+Each serves up steaming bowls of deliciously spiced goodness.
+They are guaranteed to draw in hungry travellers from streets away through their alluring scent alone.
+A simple walk from A to B will inevitably lead you past an array of dishes cooked streetside.
+We know you will be tempted even if you can’t identify the dish.
+Every dish has a distinguishable burst of succulent flavour that will have you heading back for more.
 Here are some of the more iconic Vietnamese dishes that we advise, nay insist, you seek out in Hanoi:

 Almost certainly Vietnam’s most renowned dish, having gained global popularity in recent years.
 These delectable bowls of noodles and meat in a subtly flavoured broth have gained popularity with good reason.
 Widely available across the entire city and made fresh in front of your eyes.
 Delicious.